C10359v2 Bachelor of Communication (Digital and Social Media) Bachelor of Creative Intelligence and Innovation

 Course structure

-Students must complete 240 credit points consisting of 24 credit points of communication core subjects, a 48-credit-point major and potential 48-credit-point second major (subject to application), 24 credit points of cross-disciplinary electives and a 96-credit-point creative intelligence and innovation core.
-Students who do not meet the requirements to study the second major complete elective subjects.
+Students must complete 240 credit points consisting of 24 credit points of core subjects, a 48-credit-point major, a potential 48-credit-point second major, 24 credit points of electives and a 96-credit-point creative intelligence and innovation core.

 Industrial training/professional practice